davatorium/rofi/doc/rofi-theme.5.markdown

 The `identifier` names the specified property.
 Identifiers can consist of any combination of numbers, letters and '-'.
 It must not contain any whitespace.
 The structure of the `value` defines the type of the property.
+The current parser does not define or enforce a certain type of a particular `identifier`.
+When used, values with the wrong type that cannot be converted, are ignored.

 The current theme format support different type: